-From a technical standpoint, this technology blends numerous disciplines including engineering, hydraulic, hydrology, microbiology, plant physiology/morphology, soil science, agronomy, chemistry and computer science for programming and modelling.
+From a technical standpoint, this technology blends numerous disciplines including engineering, hydraulic, hydrology, microbiology, plant physiology/morphology, soil science, agronomy, chemistry and computer science for programming and modeling.
 The followings are case studies of global applications of Vetiver in treating polluted wastewater from domestic and industrial discharges.

 5.1.
-Treatment of sewage and industrial effluent
+Treatment of sewage effluent

-5.1.1 Disposal of domestic sewage effluent
+5.1.1.
+Disposal of domestic sewage effluent

 The first application of the VPT for effluent disposal was conducted in Australia in 1996 for the treatment of the effluent discharge from a toilet block in a park.
-With the cultivation of about 100 Vetiver plants in an area less than 50 m^2 , the wastewater have been completely dried up (Figure 11).
-Whilst other plants such as fast growing tropical grasses and trees, and crops such as sugar cane and banana have failed (Truong and Hart, 2001).
+With the cultivation of about 100 Vetiver plants in an area less than 50 m, the wastewater was completely dried up (Figure 14).
+Whilst other plants such as fast growing tropical grasses and trees, and crops such as sugar cane and banana failed (Truong and Hart, 2001).

-Figure 11.
+Figure 14.
 After 6 months of cultivation, 100 Vetiver plants absorbed all discharges from the toilet block.

-Groundwater monitoring of the Vetiver cultivation (collected at 2 m depth) showed that after passing through 5 rows of Vetiver, the levels of total N reduced by 99% (from 93 to 0.7 mg L-1), total P by 85% (from 1.3 to 0.2 mg L-1), and fecal coliforms by 95% (from 500 to 23 organisms in 100 mL).
-These levels are well below the thresholds used by Australian Environmental Authority of total N < 10 mg L-1; total P < 1 mg L-1 and E. coli < 100 organisms in 100 mL (Figure 12).
+Groundwater monitoring of the Vetiver cultivation (collected at 2 m depth) showed that after passing through 5 rows of Vetiver, the levels of total N reduced by 99% (from 93 to 0.7 mg L), total P by 85% (from 1.3 to 0.2 mg L-1), and fecal coliforms by 95% (from 500 to 23 organisms in 100 mL).
+These levels are well below the thresholds used by

+Australian Environmental Authority of total N < 10 mg L-1; total P < 1 mg L-1 and E. coli < 100 organisms in 100 mL (Figure 15).